ssapsu/section_cutter_blender_script/README.md

 - **Cutter Visibility**:
 The cutter object is set to wireframe in the viewport and hidden in renders to avoid interfering with your final output.

+## Limitations
+- **Mesh Matching Issues**:
+After performing the boolean operation, some meshes may not match perfectly along the cut edges.
+This can result in unexpected geometry artifacts, such as gaps or misaligned vertices.
+- **Post-Processing Required**:
+To improve results, consider applying additional cleanup operations, such as merging by distance, remeshing, or manually adjusting the affected areas.
+- **Complex Geometry Considerations**:
+Boolean operations can be less reliable when dealing with highly detailed or non-manifold geometry.
+Ensuring clean topology before applying the script can help minimize errors.

 ## License

 Feel free to modify and use this script in your projects as needed.